 Scholars Assisting Scholars (SAS) is a free and very focused tutoring program that employs students who attend a specific section of a course and serve as a tutoring resource to everyone enrolled in that section of the course.
 SAS is designed to support student success and learning for students in first and second year core science, math and computer science courses.

 The K-State Writing Center welcomes active discussions with writers from all disciplines and experience-levels across the campus community.
 They are committed to developing writing and critical thinking through collaborative learning.
 In one-to-one consultations, students talk about their writing projects with trained writing tutors who will assist in providing feedback for improved success.

-Staff members in the Academic and Career Information Center provide assistance as students explore majors, discovering options and select occupations that connect with their interests, abilities and values.
+Staff members in the Career Center provide assistance as students explore majors, discovering options and select occupations that connect with their interests, abilities and values.
 Students who are in open-option, changing majors, or just want to explore what job options are available with a degree, can stop by and talk.

 Student Access Center

 The Student Access Center works with students' learning, mental and physical disabilities to provide equal opportunities and access.